GOP investigator: Wisconsin should weigh decertifying vote

 “It would not, for example, change who the current President is,” the report said.

 Gableman, a former conservative Wisconsin Supreme Court justice who said before he was appointed that the election had been stolen from Trump, presented highlights of the report before the Assembly elections committee.
-He delineated a host of alleged problems with the 2020 election and recommendations, including eliminating the state’s bipartisan state elections commission.
+He revealed for the first time that he had voted for Trump.

+“You bet I did,” he said during a back and forth with a Democratic lawmaker.

 Attorney Jeffrey Mandell, who is representing the mayor of Green Bay in a lawsuit opposing a subpoena from Gableman, dismissed the report.